Trekking in Sikkim Darjeeling

 Hikers will also need to pay the Singalila National Park Fee, hikers can either pay and register at the Singalila National Park office in Manebhanjyang, which is located at the end of the town, or at the entrance to the park at Tumling.

-From June 15 to September 15, the Sandakphu Trek is closed to visitors.
-This closure allows red pandas and other wildlife in Singalila National Park to breed undisturbed.
+• From June 15 to September 15, the Singalila National park is closed to visitors.
+This closure allows red pandas and other wildlife to breed undisturbed.

 What to Carry